digipres/publications/ipres/ipres-2014/papers/digital-preservation-are-we-succeeding-panel.md

   from the event, rather than a summary and conclusion.
 A video of the event is available on the iPRES 2014 website. \n\n "
 creators:
-- Hendy, Shaun
+- Shaun Hendy
-- Wilkinson, Ross
+- Ross Wilkinson
-- Tibbo, Helen
+- Helen Tibbo
-- Rauber, Andreas
+- Andreas Rauber
-- Ross, Seamus
+- Seamus Ross
-- Sierman, Barbara
+- Barbara Sierman
-- Fay, Ed
+- Ed Fay
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378133/download
 grand_parent: iPRES